-Believing in an afterlife or heaven doesn’t erase the pain of pet loss, but it helps.
-These spiritual ways to survive pet loss include prayer, thoughts of heaven, and memorial services or “celebrations of life” for your dear departed dog or cat.
+Believing in heaven doesn’t erase the pain of your dog or cat’s death, but it can help.
+These spiritual ways to survive pet loss include prayers, encouragements, and descriptions of memorial services or “celebrations of life” for your dear departed dog or cat.

 “No one can say how long we will mourn [pet loss],” writes Gary Kowalski in Goodbye, Friend: Healing Wisdom for Anyone Who Has Ever Lost a Pet.
 “Grieving may commonly be measured in days or weeks, but it can be months, or even longer.
 Many people report feeling ‘choked up’ by the memory of a beloved pet years after the animal is gone.”

 Yes, it’s true that the pain of pet loss can last for years — but there are things you can do to make surviving the loss of a family pet easier.
 And one of those things is holding on to the hope that your pet is in heaven – or somewhere – waiting for you.